Nuremberg: Its Lesson for Today

 Campus Location: Trinity Long Room Hub Arts and Humanities Research Institute

-Event Type: Alumni, Arts and Culture, Exhibits, Public, Special events, Sport, Student events, Student sport club events, Trinity Sport events, Workshops and Training
+Event Category: Alumni, Arts and Culture, Exhibits, Public, Special events, Sport, Student events, Student sport club events, Trinity Sport events, Workshops and Training

 Type of Event: One-time event